Nar Phu valley and Annapurna Circuit Trek 19 Days

 Acclimatization And High-Altitude Sickness

 We can categorize AMS into three categories with its symptoms.
-The trekker suffering from normal AMS feels giddy, gets headaches, Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less amount of oxygen.
+The trekker suffering from normal AMS feels giddy, gets headaches, has nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to a lower amount of oxygen.
 Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomit, loss of appetite, rapid heartbeat, and shortness of breath.
 Mild AMS can be treated with anti-headache medicines.

 Advanced cases of AMS